terry-citrix/LongPolling/README.md

 # LongPolling
 Proof of Concept for doing long-polling in a Spring-based Tomcat-hosted service.
-Comes with a simple client as well.

 ## Compile